-As per the OECD-FAO Agricultural Outlook 2019-2028 statistics, it is estimated that the per capita vegetable oil consumption is predicted to grow by 0.9% per annum.
-This is comparatively lower than the 2.0% per annum growth observed during the time period 2009-2018.
-Developing regions of the world are predicted to contribute to increasing the market growth for vegetable oil during the forecast period.
-In China, the consumption of vegetable oil is predicted to be around 30 kg per capita, and for Brazil, it is estimated to be around 24 kg per capita.
+As per the OECD-FAO Agricultural Outlook 2019-2028 figures, per capita, vegetable oil consumption is expected to rise by 0.9% every year.
+This is lower than the annual growth rate of 2.0% observed between 2009 and 2018.
+In addition, developing areas of the world are expected to contribute to the growth of the vegetable oil market during the projected period.
+In China, the consumption of vegetable oil is predicted to be around 30 kg per capita, and in Brazil, it is estimated to be around 24 kg per capita.
 For developing nations, the per capita consumption of vegetable oil is assumed to reach 27 kg with a growth rate of 0.4% per annum.
-After China, India is the second-largest consumer and is ranked as the number one importer of vegetable oil at the international level.
+India is the world's second-biggest user of vegetable oil after China, and it is also the largest importer.
 The country is projected to maintain the high per capita vegetable oil consumption with a growth rate of 3.1% per annum.
-It is further projected to achieve 15 kg per capita consumption by the end of 2028.
+It is also expected to reach 15 kg of per capita consumption by the end of 2028.

 It is noted that global palm oil production has exceeded the production of other edible oils in the last ten years.
-It is further projected that this production rate is going to decline over the forecast period.
-Maximum palm oil production is concentrated in Malaysia and Indonesia, together accounting for over one-third of the total vegetable oil production in the world.
-The production is projected to increase by 1.8% per annum over the forecast period in Indonesia, which is very less in comparison to 6.9% per annum in the last decade.
-The slow growth is attributed to the surging strict environmental policies from the major importers of palm oil, in addition to the sustainable agricultural norms.
-Hence, with this, the expansion of the palm oil area is predicted to be slowed down in Malaysia and Indonesia.
-It is further analyzed that in order to enhance the growth of palm oil production, certain productivity improvements are required, which include the escalation of replanting activities in these regions.
+It is further expected that this production rate is likely to fall during the projection period.
+Malaysia and Indonesia produce the most palm oil, accounting for more than one-third of total vegetable oil output worldwide.
+Production is projected to increase by 1.8% per annum over the forecast period in Indonesia, which is very little in comparison to 6.9% per annum in the last decade.
+The sluggish development is ascribed to the biggest importers of palm oil enforcing tight environmental rules, in addition to sustainable agriculture standards.
+As a result, the expansion of the palm oil area in Malaysia and Indonesia is expected to decelerate.
+It is also determined that in order to boost the expansion of palm oil output, certain productivity improvements are necessary, including an increase in replanting efforts in certain locations.

 As per the FSSAI, restrictions have been imposed on the reuse of cooking oil in restaurants, hence, this will further augment the product sales with the increase in demand for utilization of fresh oil, further propelling the market growth during the forecast period.

-The Food Safety and Standards Authority of India, FSSAI imposed a new rule, with effect from July 2019, for all the food business operators consuming over 50 liters of edible oil for frying purposes.
-The new rule has been brought into action according to the Section 16 (5) of the Food Safety and Standards Act, 2006.
-It is required that all the food business operators must maintain a record of the repeated utilization of cooking oil and discard the used cooking oil to agencies authorized by the FSSAI.
+The Food Safety and Standards Authority of India, FSSAI imposed a new rule, with effect from July 2019, for all food business operators consuming over 50 litres of edible oil for frying purposes.
+The new rule has been brought into action according to Section 16 (5) of the Food Safety and Standards Act, 2006.
+It is required that all food business operators maintain a record of the repeated utilization of cooking oil and discard the used cooking oil to agencies authorized by the FSSAI.
 This is because of the fact that the repeated use and frying of cooking oils result in the formation of Total Polar Compound (TPC) which renders the edible oil unfit for human consumption.
 It has further been assessed that due to reheating, the nutritional and physicochemical properties of edible oils are affected rigorously.
 Hence, this has raised health concerns due to serious health hazards caused by the usage of reheated edible oil in restaurants.

 The government has introduced a new set of laws for monitoring the utilization of cooking oil and has set the maximum permissible limit of TPC in cooking oil at 25%.

-Additionally, FSSAI has recruited the Indian Biodiesel Association for creating a nationwide eco-system to gather the utilized cooking oil and convert it into bio-diesel.
-All the food service restaurant operators are required to comply with the approved regulations.
+Additionally, FSSAI has recruited the Indian Biodiesel Association to create a nationwide eco-system to gather the utilized cooking oil and convert it into bio-diesel.
+All food service restaurant operators are required to comply with the approved regulations.
 Also, the FSSAI has designed testing protocols for the testing of cooking oil reuse.
 In terms of implementing the cooking oil standards, the FSSAI has launched a “Triple E Strategy”.
-The triple E in the strategy stands for Education, Empowerment, and Eco-system.
-Hence, with this, it is expected that the strategy will be helpful in providing education to all the food businesses and consumers regarding the health consequences of the reused cooking oil and this will further contribute to collecting the used cooking oil and directing it towards the efficient production of bio-diesel.
+The triple E in the strategy stands for education, empowerment, and ecosystem.
+Hence, with this, it is expected that the strategy will be helpful in providing education to all the food businesses and consumers regarding the health consequences of reused cooking oil and this will further contribute to collecting the used cooking oil, and directing it toward the efficient production of bio-diesel.

-|Market size value in 2019||US$96.878 billion|
+|Market Size Value in 2020||US$99.213 billion|

-|Market size value in 2025||US$119.571 billion|
+|Market Size Value in 2027||US$125.178 billion|

-|Growth Rate||CAGR of 3.57% from 2019 to 2025|
+|Growth Rate||CAGR of 3.38% from 2020 to 2027|

 |Forecast Unit (Value)||USD Billion|

-|Segments covered||Product Type, End-User, Distribution Channel, And Geography|
+|Segments Covered||Product Type, End-User, Distribution Channel, And Geography|

-|Regions covered||North America, South America, Europe, Middle East and Africa, Asia Pacific|
+|Regions Covered||North America, South America, Europe, Middle East and Africa, Asia Pacific|

-|Customization scope||Free report customization with purchase|
+|Customization Scope||Free report customization with purchase|

 Frequently Asked Questions (FAQs)